Waterfalls (TLC song): Background

-"Waterfalls" is an R&B song, written by TLC band member Lisa "Left Eye" Lopes with Marqueze Etheridge and Organized Noize, who also produced the song.
+"Waterfalls" is an R&B, hip-hop and pop song written by TLC band member Lisa "Left Eye" Lopes with Marqueze Etheridge and Organized Noize, who also produced the song.
 Rozonda "Chilli" Thomas and Tionne "T-Boz" Watkins perform the song with Lopes, who also provides a rap verse (which is removed from some edits).
 The members of TLC, as well as Debra Killings and CeeLo Green, provide background vocals, while the improvised bass line is provided by LaMarquis "ReMarqable" Jefferson.
 Of Green's involvement, Watkins noted, "He was in Goodie Mob, we grew up together, we go way back.
 He (sang on the track) and it was amazing!
 I love his voice."
 Green later recalled to The Guardian on March 22, 2008, "I was working at the same studio and of course I know the girls too, because we were on the same label, so they just asked me.
 I didn't realize at the time what a big song it was going to be."

-The song's lyrics refer to 1990s issues such as the HIV/AIDS epidemic and violence associated with the illegal drug trade.
+The song's lyrics refer to issues such as the HIV/AIDS epidemic and violence associated with the illegal drug trade.
 Watkins said that it was important for the group to "get the message across without seeming like preaching."

 The TLC song shares elements with Paul McCartney's song of the same name, which opens with the line "Don't go jumping waterfalls, please keep to the lake."
 McCartney himself noted the resemblance, stating "In fact, somebody had a hit, a few years ago, using the first line...then they go off into another song.
 It's like, 'Excuse me?'"

 Lopes' rap verse expresses personal problems that she was dealing with at the time.
 She had a very turbulent relationship with Atlanta Falcons football player Andre Rison, and on June 9, 1994, she burned numerous pairs of Rison's newly purchased tennis shoes in his fiberglass bathtub, which set his entire $2 million mansion ablaze.
 She pled guilty to arson and was sentenced to five years of probation and a $10,000 fine, but eventually reconciled with Rison.